 Finally, the defendants objected to the opinion of the plaintiff’s expert that the patient’s position “likely” shifted or changed during the surgical procedure.
 Both the trial and appellate courts rejected this argument because it is ultimately up to the jury to determine whether the expert’s opinion is correct in such conclusions.

 In my experience, many defendants and their attorneys like to have their cake and eat it, too.
 They want courts to require plaintiffs to meet the higher evidentiary standard of summary judgment or trial without having any discovery or investigation of the lawsuit.

-An experienced, competent Texas medical malpractice attorney knows how to handle these worn-out defense objections when confronted with a Chapter 74 report challenge or motion to dismiss.
+Experienced Texas medical malpractice attorneys who represent patients and their families know how to handle these defense objections when confronted with a Chapter 74 report challenge or motion to dismiss.